tdulcet/Remote-Servers-Status/README.md

 Domain, DNSSEC and Blacklist monitoring is done for all Website, Port and Ping monitors.
 Certificate monitoring is done for all HTTPS monitors whose URLs start with “https://” and all Port monitors who support SSL/TLS or StartTLS.
 Domain monitoring is done once an hour for each domain by default for performance and to avoid the whois limit.
 Blacklist monitoring is done once an hour for each monitor by default for performance.
-Visual monitoring takes a screenshot of each Website monitor every hour by default for performance and sends a notification when the visual difference is greater than or equal to 20%, although this can be configured by changing the `PERCENTAGE` variable.
+Visual monitoring takes a screenshot of each Website monitor every hour by default for performance and sends a notification when the visual difference is greater than or equal to 20% by default, although this can be configured by changing the `PERCENTAGE` variable.
-Certificate and Domain expiry reminder notifications are sent by default three days before expiration, although this can be configured by changing the `WARNDAYS` variable.
+Certificate and Domain expiry reminder notifications are sent three days before expiration by default, although this can be configured by changing the `WARNDAYS` variable.
 Certificate, Domain, DNSSEC, Blacklist and Visual monitoring is only done for monitors that are considered UP.

 Note that cURL does not (yet) support [HTTP Strict Transport Security (HSTS)](https://curl.haxx.se/docs/todo.html#Support_HSTS), [HPKP](https://curl.haxx.se/docs/todo.html#Support_HPKP), [TLSA (DANE)](https://curl.haxx.se/docs/todo.html#Support_DANE) or [certificate revocation checking](https://curl.haxx.se/docs/ssl-compared.html), so the script will consider Website monitors as UP if there are errors with these features.
 DANE TLSA resource record verification is implemented separately using delv and OpenSSL.
 Certificate revocation checking is implemented separately using OpenSSL.